ysyk2021/building-trust-in-virtual-teams-through-effective-communication-and-accountability/src/chapter-1-2.md

-# Importance of Building Trust in Virtual Teams

 In this chapter, we will explore the crucial role that trust plays in virtual teams.
 Trust is the foundation of any successful team, and in a virtual setting, it becomes even more essential.
 We will discuss why trust is vital for virtual teams, the unique challenges they face, and how building trust can lead to improved collaboration, communication, and overall team performance.